kwchurch/deepnet_examples/README.md

 Warning, there may be some intermittent timeouts while loading big objects from far away.
 If you run into a timeout, please try again.

+Most of our examples are based on a number of hubs such as PaddleHub and HuggingFaceHub.
+ML Commons is working on an alternative approach called <a href="https://github.com/mlcommons/mlcube">mlcube</a>.